 - the configurations for a mobile platform were changed

 - the Extensibility Configurations property was changed, for instance, modification, addition or removal of mobile plugins, changes to status bar transparency, custom icons or splash screens, and so on

 - an external resource of a plugin was updated

 - the app name was changed

 - the entry module or its name was changed

-- the main color of the application was changed
+- the main color of the app was changed

-After these changes are published, the experience of the end-users with outdated applications may suffer some impact.
+After these changes are published, the experience of the users with outdated apps may suffer some impact.
 In the case of plugins, it is a good practice to include fallbacks in the apps to avoid crashing until the last version is installed on the device.
-These potential issues are automatically fixed when the end-user upgrades to the latest application package.
+These potential issues are automatically fixed when the user upgrades to the latest app package.

 When installing a new version of an Android app already installed on the device and generated using the build type "Debug", uninstall the previous version from the device before installing the new one.
-This guarantees the new features will be working correctly.
+This guarantees the new features work correctly.

-After the first mobile app generation, every time you click “1-Click Publish”, OutSystems will generate a new application package in the situations listed above.
-You can then download those application packages via Service Studio, Service Center and LifeTime.
-This guarantees that the latest application package available to download from the environment is synchronized with the development of the application.
+After the first mobile app generation, every time you click “1-Click Publish”, OutSystems generates a new app package in the situations listed above.
+You can then download those app packages via Service Studio, Service Center, and LifeTime.
+This guarantees that the latest app package available to download from the environment is synchronized with the development of the app.